-I utilize an integrative and holistic approach that allows the physical, mental, emotional, and spiritual parts of self to be explored and reconnected.
-I used to see my clients from my office in The Hague, but have decided to continue my practice online, so that it is available to anyone, no matter where you are.
+I utilize an integrative and holistic healing approach rooted in compassion that allows the physical, mental, cultural, emotional, and spiritual parts of self to be explored and reconnected.

 I am a firm believer that we all possess the strength and ability to navigate through the journey of life, but some journeys are better taken with the guidance of someone else.
 I am merely a guide, leading you to powers you already have.

-I often find it relevant to put issues a client may be facing into a greater context regarding the current state of our world.
-Things are changing at a rapid pace, which can leave many of us feeling fearful, anxious, and disconnected.
-We cannot deny that things like pandemics, climate change, social justice issues, politics, and our increasing reliance on technology and social media have a great impact on our mental and physical health.
-I will always help clients challenge the idea that their value is dependent on how well they fit into a society that is abnormal and unhealthy in many ways.
+I also find it extremely relevant to put a client's issues into a greater context regarding the current state of our world.
+Patriarchy, colonialism, and capitalism have created societies that are abnormal and unhealthy.
+These oppressive systems have caused great damage to the Earth and all of the beings on this planet.
+Many of us blame ourselves for our issues without looking at the conditions that surround us.
+We cannot deny that things like racism, sexism, the destruction of the Earth, wealth inequality, polarized politics, lack of community and our increasing reliance on technology and social media have a great impact on our mental and physical health.
+It's no surprise that many of us are regularly feeling depressed, fearful, anxious, traumatized and disconnected.
+These are very normal reactions to a world that is very abnormal.
+I will always help my clients challenge the notion that their value is dependent on how well they fit into a world that is harmful and unhealthy in many ways.

 -Coping with difficult emotions

 It is a common misconception that those who seek therapy must be experiencing emotional distress.
 Therapy can also benefit those who simply wish to learn more about oneself and to grow personally, socially, or spiritually.
-Increase insight, self-acceptance, and self-compassion are all potential therapy goals as well.
+Increased insight, self-acceptance, gratitude, and self-compassion are all potential therapy goals.